Trademarks vs. Patents: What’s the Difference?

 A trademark is a name, symbol, or combination of both used by a company to distinguish its brand.
 For instance, you instantly recognize a bottle of Pepsi, because it carries the trademarked name “Pepsi,” which no other company uses.

-Trademarks that are used to distinguish the services provided by a company are referred to as servicemarks.
+Trademarks can also be servicemarks, which are used to identify the services rather than the products of a company.
+For example, a courier service might use a distinct service mark.
 So in the case of the United Parcel Service (UPS), which provides delivery services, the UPS logo could also be described as a servicemark.

 The primary aim behind registering a trademark is to prevent other companies from infringing on the identity of your company.
 It stops them from manufacturing goods or services using your identifying mark.
-Trademark registration is handled though the U.S. Patent and Trademark Office.
+This protection lasts for an indefinite period of time, as long as the trademark is in use and properly maintained.
+Trademark registration is handled through the United States Patent and Trademark Office (USPTO).

 Trademark laws may apply locally or internationally, depending on where you choose to register your mark.
 Although it is advisable to register your trademark early, there are situations where you can still get protection for an unregistered trademark.
 However, protecting your mark that way will be a harder process and cost you more in legal fees than simply registering your mark early on.